 On the holiday Monday of August long weekend, in the middle of the busy summer of 2018 (aren’t they all?!), we decided it was the perfect time to head to the Calgary Farmyard (Formerly Calgary Corn Maze and Fun Farm).
 We’d been planning on checking it out, as we heard there are tons of great activities for families, even when the corn is not tall enough for the maze.
 As it happened, the maze was already open.
 It was a classic prairie day: hot and dry, with a glaring blue sky and the whir of crickets.
 My three city kids got to the edge of the corn maze and one said (to protect the ridiculous, I’ve already forgotten which one), “I didn’t realize it was actually corn!”
 Clearly, it was past time to broaden our children’s horizons.

-Even though the Calgary Corn Maze has more than enough for a great day of activity, our kids are 9, 11, and 13, and I wondered what they would think.
+Even though the Calgary Farmyard has more than enough for a great day of activity, our kids are 9, 11, and 13, and I wondered what they would think.
 The oldest, especially, is singularly unimpressed by most things.
-To our surprise, she remarked several times how we should have planned a whole day at the Calgary Corn Maze instead of just the afternoon.
+To our surprise, she remarked several times how we should have planned a whole day at the Calgary Farmyard instead of just the afternoon.
 Armed with walkie-talkies (which I highly recommend!), we hit the maze.
 Designed in the shape of a superhero, there are 12 question stations around the maze and you can try to match which station goes with which superhero.
 We were remarkably terrible at this, but with the fun of bolting around corners and calling to each other on the walkie-talkies, it didn’t matter.

 After we lost interest in the maze, the kids raced each other through the ropes course and the Rat Rollers.
 They tried the mini-golf and spent a long time at the Barnyard Baseball station, with an even longer time at the petting zoo enjoying the kittens.
 They approved of everything from the jumping pillows to the playground to the zip lines.